CellFateNucOrg/Deconwolf/README.md

 ```
 ## 3. Link OpenCL
 GPU acceleration requires the OpenCL library, which is installed on the server but needs to be linked in `.local`.
-1. Get the headers (contains instructions for the compiler) and move them to `.local`:
+1. Get the headers (contain instructions for the compiler) and move them to `.local`:
 ```
 mkdir -p $HOME/.local/include/CL
 git clone https://github.com/KhronosGroup/OpenCL-Headers.git